How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Players to Watch

-The Mavericks take to the home court of the Bucks on Saturday at 8:00 PM ET.
+The Lakers hit the road the Cavaliers on Saturday at 7:30 PM ET.

 How to Watch